sunesimonsen/7W17732/Readme.md

 Open the file client/js/router in your editor.

-Notice how the router is defined as a Require.js module that depends on the module <i>redirectIfNot</i>.
+Notice how the router is defined as a Require.js module that depends on the module *redirectIfNot*.

 In the module we create a Backbone router that is returned to other modules that depends on the router.

 I added a call to navigate to the home page, but the home page should only be accessible to authenticated users.
 So we will redirect the user to the login page if they are not authenticated.

-We will use the helper method <i>redirectIfNot</i> to make the redirect if the given constraints are not fulfilled.
+We will use the helper method *redirectIfNot* to make the redirect if the given constraints are not fulfilled.
 This method makes a call to the server in order to figure out the current state of the application and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a> method on the router to handle the redirect.

 Move the following line in the home method:

     $('body').append("<h2>This is the home screen</h2>");

-into the callback for the <i>redirectIfNot</i> method:
+into the callback for the *redirectIfNot* method:

     redirectIfNot(["authenticated"], function () {
         $('body').append("<h2>This is the home screen</h2>");
     });

-We also need to add a new route for <i>login</i> to the router that is connected to the <i>showLogin</i> method:
+We also need to add a new route for *login* to the router that is connected to the *showLogin* method:

     routes: {
         'home': 'home',